Cassie07/Deep-attention-model-for-relation-extraction/README.md

 please download GoogleNews-vectors-negative300.bin by yourself when you want to run train.py or train_add_tensorboard.py

-new_dataset: a dataset which contains same split with Jiaxin.
+new_dataset: a dataset which contains same split with Jiaxin.（contain pairs）

+Jiaxin: original dataset(contain connect between pairs, mentions and mention_ids.)

 att_bilstm.py: Model